TheKillerey/VoxSkinsWiki/README.md

 Download and open this tool and install a custom Map: http://leagueskin.net/p/download-mod-skin-lol-pro-2016-chn This do not have the new version.
 Then simply Add my Custom2.wad.client to:  *:\Riot Games\League of Legends\Game\DATA\FINAL

 !!!Wooxy is not more Supported!!!
+"""Also if you close your client you need to reinstall all mods again.
+Because Riot uses a new Patcher that makes a clean install"""

 Done.